still-dreaming-1/vim-project-tags/README.md

 Install it the normal way you install Vim plugins.
 This also depends on the [vim-elhiv](https://github.com/still-dreaming-1/vim-elhiv/tree/master) plugin, so you will have to install that as well.

 **Coming soon**
-* Define your project structure for an even better tags experience.
 * More automated tests to keep the master branch more stable.
 * Continous integration to keep the master branch more stable.
+* Case sensitive file extension support when you want to add support for other languages
+* When you add support for other languages, adding languages that are already supported will be ignored.
+This means you can just specify all the file extensions you want to generate tags for without worrying about whether there is already built in support for them or not.
+* Define your project structure for an even better tags experience.

 **Versions**